Back to Top

 Then, fill the bottom of the box with one or two layers of packing peanuts.
 Next, you’ll want to place the item on top and fill the rest of the void space (that half-inch) with packing peanuts.

 The general rule of thumb is to put in enough packaging material that you can’t hear the items shake in the box.
-However, too much bubble wrap or other materials can strain the top of the box and cause it to burst open during shipping, so be mindful of how much space you’ll need to close the box.
+However, too much bubble or other materials can strain the top of the box and cause it to burst open during shipping, so be mindful of how much space you’ll need to close the box.
 The top of the box should always lie flat.

 6. Label Your Box FRAGILE